-- 2. It has been the Government's policy priority to conclude comprehensive agreements for avoidance of double taxation ("CDTAs") with Hong Kong's trading and investment partners which serve as a business facilitation initiative to minimize the incidence of double taxation.
-All CDTAs signed between partners embody a mechanism for exchange of tax information ("EoI") which is necessary to allow the sharing of information between CDTA partners for their own tax purposes. - 3.
-According to the Global Forum on Transparency and Exchange of Information for Tax Purposes ("Global Forum") of the Organization for Economic Cooperation and Development ("OECD"), a jurisdiction should make available both CDTA and tax information exchange agreement ("TIEA") as instruments for EoI with other jurisdictions.
+2. It has been the Government's policy priority to conclude comprehensive agreements for avoidance of double taxation ("CDTAs") with Hong Kong's trading and investment partners which serve as a business facilitation initiative to minimize the incidence of double taxation1.
+All CDTAs signed between partners embody a mechanism for exchange of tax information ("EoI") which is necessary to allow the sharing of information between CDTA partners for their own tax purposes.

+3. According to the Global Forum on Transparency and Exchange of Information for Tax Purposes ("Global Forum") of the Organization for Economic Cooperation and Development ("OECD"), a jurisdiction should make available both CDTA and tax information exchange agreement ("TIEA") as instruments for EoI with other jurisdictions.
 TIEA is a form of agreement for EoI which carries no double taxation relief.
 During an earlier review of Hong Kong's compliance with the international EoI standard, the Global Forum recommended that Hong Kong should put in place a legal framework for entering into TIEAs with other jurisdictions, otherwise Hong Kong would run the risk of being labelled as an uncooperative tax jurisdiction.
-On 10 July 2013, the Legislative Council ("the Council") enacted the Inland Revenue (Amendment) (No. 2) Ordinance 2013 which enables Hong Kong to enter into standalone TIEAs with other jurisdictions.
+On 10 July 2013, the Legislative Council ("the Council") enacted the Inland Revenue

-Double taxation is generally defined as the imposition of comparable taxes in two or more places on the same taxpayers in respect of the same subject matter for identical periods.
+1 Double taxation is generally defined as the imposition of comparable taxes in two or more places on the same taxpayers in respect of the same subject matter for identical periods.